 And he was someone who was highly regarded by all the men and women in our brigade.

-He spent time with the troops, doesn't matter if you were a private or a second lieutenant.
+Doesn't matter if you were a private or a second lieutenant.

 This is a man who served decades.

-He had credibility, had legitimacy, and yeah, I'm happy that he was doing what he was doing to protect our relationship with our nation's strongest ally, and not allowing the Obama administration to burn it all down on the way out the door.
+And I'm happy that he was doing what he was doing to protect our relationship with our nation's strongest ally and not allowing the Obama administration to burn it all down on the way out the door.

-John Solomon, a couple of things that we we've now been able to go back and look at these transcripts, and I've been going through them as you have been, but that we've gleaned the first look at the 302.
+John Solomon, a couple of things that we've now been able to go back and look at these transcripts, and I've been going through them as you have been, but we've gleaned the first look at the 302.

-Now the president late last night inquired about well, where is the original 302 on Michael Flynn?
+Now, the president late last night inquired about, well, where is the original 302 on Michael Flynn?

 Right.

-Uh which is the right question.
+Which is the right question.

-But we did glean one thing out of the transcripts that were released thanks to Rick Rennell and the attorney general, and that is uh about the original 302 that General Flynn, the reason they didn't think he was lying when asked about this call Kisliak.
+But we did glean one thing out of the transcripts that were released thanks to Rick Rinnell and the Attorney General, and that is about the original 302 that General Flynn, the reason they didn't think he was lying, when asked about this call with Kisliak, we know that he responded and said, well, I remember the call.

-Then issue two is Sally Yates' admission in her testimony before the House Intel Committee that when she was held over in the February 5th meeting where Comey was there With her, she was held over with him, and Joe Biden was there and Clapper and Brennan, and I believe Susan Rice, Samantha Powers might have been there.
+Then issue two is Sally Yates' admission in her testimony before the House Intel Committee that when she was held over in the February 5th meeting where Comey was there with her, she was held over with him and Joe Biden was there and Clapper and Brennan and I believe Susan Rice, Samantha Powers might have been there.

 I don't remember that part.

-But that she could was shocked to know that Obama knew everything that was that had happened in the phone call with General Flynn, the unmasking.
+But that she was shocked to know that Obama knew everything that was that had happened in the phone call with General Flynn, the unmasking.

 What does that mean about Obama?